 Students are encouraged to register to vote in State and Federal Elections.
-Voter Registration and Election Date information for the state of Washington can be found <a href="https://example.com/here/bases/base
+Voter Registration and Election Date information for the state of Washington can be found here.

 For information on Voter Registration and Election Dates for Federal Elections visit this website.